AI CODE REVIEW

 PR Analytics & Review Hygiene

-What high performers optimize
+What high performers optimize:

-What our developer productivity tool tracks and visualize
+What our developer productivity tool tracks visualize:

-• AI nudges to split oversized PRs or escalate stuck reviews
+• AI-driven nudges to split oversized PRs

 Top orgs treat time-to-merge and merge frequency as leading indicators, often correlating with deployment frequency and fewer changes stuck in limbo.